 One of the most enjoyable walks in Redwood National and State Parks is a loop in the Lady Bird Johnson grove, which shows the range of vegetation, such as the 12 kinds of ferns that grow in the redwood environment.

-Wander through the string of units that form the parks to make your own private discoveries, such as the itinerant Roosevelt elk herd at Prairie Creek.
+Wander through any of the string of units that form the parks to make your own private discoveries.
+One crowd favorite is the itinerant Roosevelt elk herd at Prairie Creek.

 There are, however, also quieter wonders, such as Patrick’s Point Park, a little-known state park with a re-created Yurok village, lovely campsites, and plenty of scrambling trails down to fine beaches, all in a relatively allergen-free environment.
 Patrick’s Point boasts handsome stands of spruce and hemlock, plus many varieties of mushrooms.
 Patrick’s Point’s re-created Yurok village includes bark houses and a Yurok redwood log canoe.